Trump and Musk's relationship flames out just as it started, intensely and publicly

 WASHINGTON — (AP) — The breakup between the president of the United States and the world’s richest man is unfurling much like their relationship started — rapidly, intensely and very publicly.

-As President Donald Trump sat in the Oval Office on Thursday with Germany's leader at his side, he lamented his soured relationship with Elon Musk, his adviser-turned-social media antagonist.
+As President Donald Trump sat in the Oval Office on Thursday with Germany's leader, he lamented his soured relationship with Elon Musk, his adviser-turned-social media antagonist.
 Trump said he was "very disappointed" with Musk after the billionaire former backer lambasted the president's signature bill of tax cuts and spending plans.

-Trump suggested Musk, who left the government last month after spearheading the tumultuous Department of Government Efficiency, misses being in the White House and has “Trump derangement syndrome.”
+“Whatever,” Musk wrote on his social media platform while responding to Trump in real time.

+Musk later offered up an especially stinging insult to a president sensitive about his standing among voters: “Without me, Trump would have lost the election,” Musk retorted.
+“Such ingratitude,” Musk said in a follow-up post.

+“I said, ‘Do you want a little makeup?
+We’ll get you a little makeup.’
+Which is interesting,” Trump said.

+The Republican president's comments came as Musk has stewed for days on social media about Trump's "Big Beautiful Bill," warning that it will increase the federal deficit.
+Musk has called the bill a "disgusting abomination."

-“He hasn’t said bad about me personally, but I’m sure that will be next,” Trump said.
+“He hasn’t said bad about me personally, but I’m sure that will be next,” Trump said Thursday in the Oval Office.
 “But I’m very disappointed in Elon.
 I’ve helped Elon a lot.”

 Observers had long wondered if the friendship between the two brash billionaires known for lobbing insults online would flame out in spectacular fashion.
 It did, in less than a year.